19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Armor Class.md

 *Author’s Note:*
 *AC is unrelated to [Armor](../../Items/Equipment/Armor.md) the item, [Armor](../../Items/Equipment/Armor.md) reduces physical damage.*

-*The Armor class keyword is kept for the historical purpose of AC being recognizable as the number you roll on the d20 to "hit".*
+*The Armor Class keyword is kept for the historical purpose of AC being recognizable as the number you roll on the d20 to "hit".*

 *The name attack class can be used as it is more accurate, either way it abbreviates to AC.*